hvy/chainer-began/README.md

 Chainer implementation of the [BEGAN: Boundary Equilibrium Generative Adversarial Networks](https://arxiv.org/abs/1703.10717) by David Berthelot et al. Note that this is not the official implementation.

+## Results

+Training results using the default parameters in [config.py](config.py).

 ![](images/sample_1142000.png)

-Images sampled from the generator with random noise from unif(-1, 1) after 1142000 iterations using the default parameters in [config.py](config.py).
+Samples generated from unif(-1, 1) noise vector after around 1e6 iterations.

 ![](images/loss.png)

-Plotting the losses for the generator and the discriminator as well as the global loss based on the process error.
+The generator and discriminator losses as well as the global loss based on the process error.
 The visual fidelity of the generated samples keep improving throughout the training.

-The Adam learning rates are kept constant 5e-5, in contrast to the paper.
+The Adam learning rate is kept constant at 5e-5, in contrast to the paper.
 Starting with a higher learning rate and then decaying it is expected to improve the results and converge faster.

 ## Train

+### CelebA

-The model is trained with the aligned and cropped version of [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-Download and unarchive the whole dataset first.
+To train the model with CelebA as in the results above, download the aligned and cropped version of [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and unarchive the whole dataset.

-Images will during training be center cropped to remove some of the background and then rescaled to e.g. (64, 64) or (128, 128).
-A larger scale (output image resolution) will result in a deeper architecture.
-Images are randomly sampled from the generator every certain number of iterations, and saved under a subdirectory `result`.
+Images will during training be **cropped** to remove some of the background and then **rescaled** to e.g. (64, 64) or (128, 128) pixels.
+A larger scale will automatically result in a deeper architecture.

 ```bash
 python train.py --celeba-root celeba/CelebA --celeba-scale 64 --batch-size 16 --iterations 10000 --gpu 1
 ```

-### Other Datasets

-#### CIFAR-10
+### CIFAR-10

-It is also possible to train the model with [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) using 32 x 32 images.
-Chainer will download the dataset and cache it automatically.
+To train the model with [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) with (32, 32) images, simply run the following command.
+Chainer will download and cache the dataset for you.

+Note that with the same default hyperparameters as for CelebA, the results look fairly poor with centered blob-like objects.

 ```bash
 python train.py --dataset cifar10 --batch-size 16 --iterations 10000 --gpu 1
 ```

-However, with the same default hyperparameters as for CelebA, the results look fairly poor with centered blob-like objects.
+Images are randomly sampled from the generator every certain number of iterations, and saved under a subdirectory `result`.